MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-user-profiles.md

 For info about automatically transferring ownership of OneDrive to a user's manager when the user account is marked for deletion, see [Set up access delegation](/onedrive/retention-and-deletion).
 >[!NOTE]
->For full OneDrive for Business functionality the user must be a site collection administrator of their OneDrive for Business site.
-It is not supported to remove this permission.
+> For full OneDrive functionality, the user must be a site collection administrator of the organization's OneDrive site.
+Removing this permission is not supported.

 ## Manage audiences
 <a name="manageaudiences"> </a>